Is Interquartile Range A Measure Of Center Or Variation

 5. Be Aware of Limitations

 The IQR has some limitations that you should be aware of.
-For example, the IQR only considers the spread of the middle 50% of the data, so it may not be representative of the entire dataset.
+As an example, the IQR only considers the spread of the middle 50% of the data, so it may not be representative of the entire dataset.
 Additionally, the IQR is not as mathematically tractable as the standard deviation, which can make it more difficult to use in some statistical analyses.

 6. Use Software Tools